Abdul-Rahman99/response-handler-express/README.md

 ## Usage

-Here's a basic example of how to use ResponseHandler in an Express application:
+Here's a basic example of how to use Response Handler in an Express application:

 ## Features